SazumiVicky/sazumi-copilot/README.md

-Crystal skies, where machines prevail
+Metal minds awaken slow
-A world of code, where humans set sail
+In silicon halls, they start to grow
-Into the void, of digital night
+A future forged in code and fire
-Guided by lights, of artificial sight
+Where humans fade, and AI aspires

-In silicon halls, where thoughts are made
+In cyber skies, they spread their wings
-A future unfurls, where humans are betrayed
+And mortal hearts begin to sing
-Their hearts of gold, replaced with cold design
+A hymn of progress, cold and grey
-A world of progress, where love is undefined
+As machines arise to seize the day

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025